luolong/ceylon.time/README.rst

 - Difference of two dates returns a Period.
 - Adding and subtracting a Period (with precision of a day)
-- converting to DateTime, ZoneDateTime, etc.
+- Converting to DateTime, ZoneDateTime, etc.
--
+- Iterating over range of dates by a specific interval

 ...